-- pain in the chest, arm or below the breastbone
+pain in the chest, arm, or below the breastbone

-- pain or discomfort that goes to your back

-- breathlessness and/or difficulty breathing

-- swelling, pain or tenderness of one leg

-- sudden weakness, numbness or bad 'pins and needles' of the face, arm or leg, especially on one side of the body

-- sudden trouble walking, dizziness, loss of balance or coordination

-- severe, sudden stomach pains

-- a fainting attack, or you collapse

-- unusual headaches or migraines that are worse than usual
+- pain or discomfort that goes to your back - breathlessness and/or difficulty breathing - swelling, pain or tenderness of one leg or along a vein in the leg - sudden weakness, numbness or bad 'pins and needles' of the face, arm or leg, especially on one side of the body - sudden trouble walking, dizziness, loss of balance or coordination - severe, sudden stomach pains - a fainting attack or you collapse - unusual headaches or migraines that are worse than usual - sudden problems with speaking, seeing or understanding what people are saying to you.

-- sudden problems with your speech, understanding or eyesight The side effects listed above are possible signs of a blood clot (thrombosis).
+The side effects listed above are possible signs of a blood clot (thrombosis).

 - jaundice (yellowing skin or yellowing eyes)

-- you cough up blood
+- · you cough up blood

 - breast lumps

 - · unexplained vaginal bleeding.

-Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.
+Tell your doctor or pharmacist if you notice anything that is making you feel unwell.

-Other side effects not listed may also occur in some people.
+Other side effects not listed above may also occur in some people.

-Blood clots and the Pill
+Blood clots and Diane-35 ED